 Maintaining a distinct look consistently across your communication is important if you want to differentiate your brand.
 And to create visually consistent look and feel, you need to have a few guidelines in place.
 That’s where a brand style guide comes into play.

 But creating a brand style guide can be tricky for small businesses.
 What should your logo and its variations look like?
-Which color scheme should you choose?
+Which marketing colors should you choose?
 What should you keep in mind when you select photographs?

 A new infographic by Maryland-based content creation tool Visme provides detailed explanation on how your small business can create a brand style guide.